Local schools look to create more educators, diversify workforce with new classes

 Another goal of the Grow Your Own program is to help more students of color pursue careers as educators.
 Diversity in teaching remains a major issue all across Minnesota, with student bodies being far more diverse than their teachers.

 Between all the MEP districts, 24% of the student body come from diverse backgrounds, while just 2.7% of teaching staff are non-white.
-At LS-H, 20% of students are non-white, compared to 6.5% of teachers.
-About 19% of TCU’s student population is non-white, while just 1.3% of TCU teachers are.
-St. Peter School district reported 29% of its students were non-white at last count; the district did not have the exact percentage for teachers in time for this article, but it is less than students.
+In 2018-19, almost 52% of Faribault students are non-white; in Owatonna it's about 25 percent.
+In both districts, the percentage of teachers of color is even lower than the group's average.
+In Faribault it's 1.4% and in Owatonna it's 2%.

 “Teachers of color matter for all students, especially students of color,” said Anne Marie Leland, community education director for Faribault Public Schools and the grant writer on behalf of MEP.
 “Over the last decade, studies have shown the benefits of having teachers of color and the positive impact on students’ academic performance, graduation rates, social and emotional well-being and more students of color indicating their desire to attend and be successful in college.”